Tunga (artist)

 Antonio José de Barros Carvalho e Mello Mourão (February 8, 1952 – June 6, 2016), known professionally as Tunga, was a Brazilian sculptor and performance artist.
+Tunga was born in Palmares, Pernambuco, Brazil.

+His erudition and philosophical background were reflected in an increasingly conceptual artistic output, which involves the intersection with research in different knowledge fields and a dialogue with literature, philosophy, psychoanalysis, theatre, exact sciences and biology.
+His work is powerful, profound and self-referential, denies linear time and relies heavily on materiality, symbologies and processes of transformation and metamorphoses.

+Career

 The Art Newspaper called him "One of Brazil's best-known contemporary artists."
-As early as he knew the Brazilian modernism he began his career in 1970 by making sculptures and drawings.
-In 1974 he completed a course in arquitecture and urbanism at the Universidade Santa Ursula.
+As early as he became aware of Brazilian modernism in 1970, he began his career by making sculptures and drawings.

+In 1974 he completed a course in architecture and urbanism at Santa Ursula University, in Rio de Janeiro.

 In 2005, Tunga became the first contemporary artist to exhibit his work at the Louvre in the museum's history during an installation called "A la Lumiere des Deux Mondes" ("The Meeting of Two Worlds").
-One of Tunga's favorite practices was drawing, and he made his first solo show in 1974 at Museu de Arte Moderna do Rio de Janeiro entirely dedicated to this medium.
+One of Tunga's favorite practices was drawing, and he made his first solo show in 1974 at Museum of Modern Art, Rio de Janeiro entirely dedicated to this medium.